-The complexity of these issues and the scale of the Mississippi River are exactly why Wilson and his colleague’s work at the LSU Center for River Studies is so important.
+The complexity of these issues and the scale of the Mississippi River are exactly why Willson and his colleague’s work at the LSU Center for River Studies is so important.

 At the Center, there’s a room dedicated to a 10,000-square-foot model of the Mississippi River system.
 The model is able to replicate the flow, water levels, and sediment transport of the river.
 Its lit, glossy surface can even be walked on, but more importantly, you can witness one year of the Mississippi River simulated within just one hour.